zeropsio/recipe-elk/README.md

 # Zerops x Elastic Stack

+This `@secure` version of recipe is still work in progress.

 Elastic is a distributed search and analytics engine at the core of the Elastic Stack, designed for storing, searching, and analyzing large volumes of structured and unstructured data in near real-time.

 ![elastic](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/svg/cover-elastic.svg)